jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 ## Changes from 00 to 01

-* A bulk data response now comprises a metadata JSON object followed by newline-separated RDAP data objects.
+* A bulk data response is now a newline-delimited sequence of metadata JSON object and RDAP objects.
 * Updated the metadata object definition to include the "extensionId", "versionId" (in lieu of "serial"), "producer", "productionDate", and "objectCount" fields.
 * Each RDAP data object now has its own "rdapConformance" member to indicate the RDAP extensions used for its